-There are several major global competitors in the compression and processing fabrication business, and a number of smaller regional competitors in the USA.
-Larger companies are able to compete across more regions while offering many products and services that compete with Enerflex, whereas smaller companies are able to focus their resources on one competitive offering for a specific region.
+There are several global competitors in the compression and processing fabrication business, and a number of smaller regional competitors in the USA and globally.
+Larger companies are able to compete across more regions while offering many products and services that compete with Enerflex, whereas typically smaller companies are able to focus their resources on one competitive offering for a specific region.

-For Engineered Systems, Enerflex's management believes that the United States market will continue to provide Enerflex with opportunities to expand its business through the supply of compression and processing solutions, from its Houston, Texas fabrication facility.
+For Engineered Systems, Enerflex's management believes that the United States market will continue to provide Enerflex with opportunities to expand its business through the supply of compression, processing, low carbon, electric power, and integrated turnkey solutions, from its Houston, Texas fabrication facility.
+Enerflex is also able to effectively leverage this capability to serve both Rest of World and Energy Transition Infrastructure project opportunities, achieving synergies via this vertical integration.

-Similar to the Engineered Systems business, the contract compression rentals business in the USA is highly competitive, with both very large and small contract compression companies vying for the same customers as Enerflex.
+Similar to the Engineered Systems business, the Energy Infrastructure market in the USA is highly competitive, with both very large and small contract compression companies vying for the same customers as Enerflex.
 These competitors may adapt more quickly to changes within the industry and changes in economic conditions as a whole and adopt more aggressive pricing policies.
 Management believes that the USA contract compression rental market will continue to grow.
-By continuing to offer customers competitively priced and readily available equipment, exceptional customer service, and flexibility in meeting customers needs, the Company expects to continue to grow its market share in the contract compression rental business.
+By continuing to offer customers competitively priced and readily available equipment, availability guarantees, exceptional customer service, and flexibility in meeting customers needs, the Company expects to continue to grow its market share in the contract compression rental business.